Haircuts and Hairstyling in Russian Vocabulary

 A person can also go to a парикмахерская in order to сделать химическую завивку (to get a perm; sometimes referred to as сделать «химию» in conversational Russian), сделать укладку / сделать прическу (set hair or arrange hair), or сделать наращивание волос (get hair extensions).
 Another option is to use a плойка (curling iron) or бигуди (hair curlers) at home.
 Some Russians делают прическу «гофре» или гофрируют волосы (crimp their hair), some делать пробор посередине или на боку (part their hair in the middle or on the side).

+However, you should also know that the service industry in many Eurasian countries functions a bit differently.
 Culturally, there may be some significant differences to expect from a парикмахер, primarily in that you may not receive at all what you asked for.
 Obviously, some of this may come from linguistic difficulties in trying to convey what you want.
-Very few парикмахерскы, no matter what they are charging or where they are operating, will speak English.
+Few парикмахерскы, no matter what they are charging or where they are operating, will speak fluent English.
 The terms above should help you.
 However, there seem to be many парикмахеры who really only know a few basic cuts and tend to give you whichever seems to most approximately match your current style.
-This tends to be more frequent among older парикмахеры charging low rates.
-However, younger парикмахеры charging higher rates seem to sometimes think that they are artists well versed in the science of hairstyles and thus provide you with what they believe would suit you best.
-Of course, again, much of this can be avoided if you clearly state your desires in Russian and keep an eye on the progress and provide commentary.
+This tends to be more frequent among older парикмахеры charging lower rates.
+However, younger парикмахеры charging higher rates may consider themselves artists well versed in the science of hairstyles and thus provide you with what they believe would suit you best.
+Of course, again, much of this can be avoided if you clearly state your desires (in Russian if needed!) and keep an eye on the progress and provide commentary.

 About the author